Landscape of Hate

 Landscape of Hate / Paysage de la haine

 Landscape of Hate is an improvised multimedia project with the objective of promoting and favouring the public voice in framing pluralistic dialogues about how we negotiate various forms of hate in our society.
-Landscape of Hate performances typically include a combination of original compositions of electronic music, audio samples, social media feeds, soundscapes and video projections.
+Our events typically consist of a combination of panel discussions, debates, art expositions and performances.
+Landscape of Hate performances include a combination of original compositions of electronic music, audio samples, social media feeds, soundscapes and video projections.
 The lyrical materials are derived from data collected from the Internet, research interviews and other public sources.
 Each performance is unique.
-Landscape of Hate played its debut show on May 9, 2017 (see video below).
+Landscape of Hate played its debut show on May 9, 2017.
 A second concert was held on September 15, 2017 in Québec City.

 Vivek Venkatesh is the creator and curator of Landscape of Hate.
 Vivek is responsible for the live vocals and improvised noise electronics.
 Vivek also sources the social media and pre-recorded public voices and nature-based soundscapes.
 He is an Associate Dean of Graduate Studies and Associate Professor Education at Concordia University.